 The goal of the Student Opportunities for Academic Research (SOAR) program is to facilitate student research in collaboration with a faculty mentor.
 To this end, the program provides stipends, travel allowances, and research expenses to support students and their faculty mentors as they engage in scholarly or creative work.
 Since its inception in 1998, the SOAR program has supported projects with student and faculty participation across every academic discipline at the college.

 Education students have engaged in a wide array of SOAR projects on campus, in the local community, and abroad.
 They have presented their research at national and international conferences.

 Independent study and Honors research programs allow students to delve deeply into areas of personal interest.
 Such programs also give students the chance to work closely on research projects with senior faculty members—an unusual opportunity at the undergraduate level.
 Some independent study and Honors students have been awarded scholarships and fellowships—including Woodrow Wilson, Goldwater, and Mellon fellowships and Fulbright scholarships—to continue their academic and professional work.
-Robin Tieperman ’15, Spanish certification candidate, became the 12th Fulbright Scholar from Moravian College in the last 15 years.
+Robin Tieperman ’15, Spanish certification candidate, became the 12th Fulbright Scholar from Moravian University in the last 15 years.

-While students usually participate in the Honors Program during their last two semesters at Moravian College, typically the Fall and Spring of their senior year, those seeking education certification are encouraged to apply for Spring Junior Year/Fall Senior Year participation.
+While students usually participate in the Honors Program during their last two semesters at Moravian University, typically the Fall and Spring of their senior year, those seeking education certification are encouraged to apply for Spring Junior Year/Fall Senior Year participation.

 Action Research Thesis Abstracts